(03) 5366 6900

 14) How soon after my inspection will I receive my report?

 It remains the policy of Darbecca to release the defect report the day of the inspection.
 When the attending consultant has completed his inspections for the day he will commence with the completion of his reports.
 It would be envisaged he would have your report completed and released in the afternoon or early evening on the day of inspection.
-Final stage or post-handover reports will be withheld until payments is received unless a previous agreement has been reached.
+All reports will be withheld until payments is received, excluding Pre-Pours, unless a previous agreement has been reached.

 15) What is your scope of practice?